ssl-hep/ServiceX/helm/docs/development/architecture.md

 It also serves a frontend web application where users can authenticate via Globus and obtain ServiceX API tokens.
 Authentication is optional, and may be enabled on a per-deployment basis (see below for more details).

-Potential roadmap features for the web frontend include a dashboard of current / past requests, and an administrative dashboard for managing users and monitoring resource consumption.
+Potential roadmap features for the web frontend include a dashboard of current or past requests, and an administrative dashboard for managing users and monitoring resource consumption.

 #### **Authentication and Authorization**